 Find the Long Tail Keywords (use Uber Suggest)

 One of such tools is the Uber Suggest at Neil Patel’s official website.
 Uber Suggest shows hundreds of Long Tail Keywords by entering a single Seed Keyword.

 Not only Uber Suggest helps you find Long Tail Keywords, but it also shows Long Tail question-based queries for improving the scope of your Keyword Research process.

 Use LSI Keyword Finder

-Latent Semantic Indexing Keywords are referred to search phrases that are semantically related to each other.
-When writing SEO optimized content, you can compile a list of LSI Keywords and include in the text copy to increase search relevancy.
+Latent Semantic Indexing Keywords are referred to as search phrases that are semantically related to each other.
+When writing SEO optimized content, you can compile a list of LSI Keywords and include in the text copy to increase the search relevancy.

-Fortunately, you can use tools to find LSI Keywords easily.
+Fortunately, you can use tools to find LSI keywords easily.
 To expand a Seed Keyword, you can use the LSI Graph to find relevant Keywords.

 As we are in the process of expanding our Seed Keywords, LSI Graph lists down lots of related search terms for a Seed Keyword.

 An excellent Keyword Research Methodology includes finding out question-based search terms for a Seed Keyword.
 By doing this, not only you can cover the Google queries based on questions, but also expand your Seed Keywords.